-- 1. Complete a minimum of 60 semester hours to include the 34 semester hour basic core curriculum and 26 semester hours of transferable electives (a maximum of four activity hours may be applied toward graduation); and, attain an overall grade point average of 2.0 or higher. - 2.
-Complete the first two years of a baccalaureate program of study found in any accredited four year college or university catalog or the Mississippi Community College Board Articulation Agreement which has become effective since the student began college studies; and, attain an overall grade point average of 2.0 or higher.
-See the Mississippi Articulation and Transfer Tool (MATT) for more information.
+- 1. Complete a minimum of 60 semester hours to include the 34 semester hour basic core curriculum and 26 semester hours of transferable electives (a maximum of four activity hours may be applied toward graduation); and, attain an overall grade point average of 2.0 or higher. - Complete the first two years of a baccalaureate program of study found in any accredited four year college or university catalog or the Mississippi Community College Board Articulation Agreement which has become effective since the student began college studies; and, attain an overall grade point average of 2.0 or higher.